OMG What's Happening

-"OMG What's Happening" is a song by American singer Ava Max, released through Atlantic Records as the seventh single from her debut studio album, Heaven & Hell (2020).
-It was released on September 3, 2020.
+"OMG What's Happening" is a song by American singer-songwriter Ava Max, released on September 3, 2020, through Atlantic Records, as the third single from her debut studio album, Heaven & Hell (2020).
 The disco-funk and disco-pop song was written by Max, Roland Spreckley, Henri Antero Salonen, Sorana Păcurar, Cirkut and Jason Gill, and produced by the latter two writers alongside Hank Solo.
 A music video was released on October 29, 2020, which was directed by American music video director Hannah Lux Davis.
 It depicts Max racing against other drivers in muscle cars.

 Background and development

 Max first teased the release of "OMG What's Happening" on her social media accounts on August 31, 2020.
 She posted the song's official cover art on September 2, 2020, and announced that it would be released the next day, stating that it was one of her favorite songs on Heaven & Hell.
 The cover art depicts Max wearing a red cowboy hat and gloves, while standing on top of a monster truck.
 "OMG What's Happening" was written by Max, Roland Spreckley, Henri Antero Salonen, Sorana Pacurar, with producers Cirkut and Jason Gill.
 Hank Solo was also involved in production.
 The lyric, "There's something about your face / I don't know whether to kiss it or punch it" was initially recorded by Max in quarantine from the 2020 COVID-19 pandemic as a joke, but she decided to keep it in the song.